dudursn/interval-partitioning-greedy-algorithm/README.md

 # Interval partitioning - Greedy Algorithm

-This implementation, which uses Java, consists in solving the interval partitioning problem using greedy algorithm.
+This implementation consists in solving the interval partitioning problem using greedy algorithm.

 In greedy algorithm problem, there is problem is known as interval partitioning problem and it goes like: There are n lectures to be schedules and there are certain number of classrooms.
 Each lecture has a start time Sj and finish time Fj.
 Task is to schedule all lectures in minimum number of classes and there